sweattep/modern_quotes/README.md

 >It's never good when the training room and strength coaches aren't on the same page

 >we got money too, we just aint put it in music like that

+>By design, ChatGPT aspires to be the most mediocre web content you can imagine